 A taxi driver cruising around town looking for a "flag" is considered to be at work, as is a taxi driver waiting in a queue at a cab stand, an airport, a bus station, a theatre, or any other place where it is reasonable to wait for a fare.

-A taxi driver "on-call" at his or her private residence is not deemed to be at work.
-A taxi driver who, during his or her shift, has left the taxi to attend to personal matters or take a meal break is not considered to be at work.
+A taxi driver "on-call" at their private residence is not deemed to be at work.
+A taxi driver who, during their shift, has left the taxi to attend to personal matters or take a meal break is not considered to be at work.